bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 * Improved and graphical CSS/color styling configuration page; easily change the look and feel of the dashboard.

-* Live Caller screen; similar to a "virtual Nextion screen"; shows current caller information in real-time.
+* "Live Caller" screen; similar to a "virtual Nextion screen"; displays current caller information in real-time.

 * User-Configurable number of displayed Last Heard dashboard rows (defaults to 40, and 100 is the maximum).

+* User-Configurable font size for most of the pertinent dashboard information.

+* Reorganized and sectioned configuration page for better usability.

+* XLX Hosts are now searchable/selectable in DMR Master selection in configuration page.

+* System process status reorganized into clean grid pattern, with more core service status being displayed.

+* User-Configurable 24 or 12 hour time display across the dashboard.

 * Searchable drop-downs for massive host lists in configuration/admin pages.
 E.g. YSF Hosts, XLX Hosts, DMR Hosts, etc.